Product development for OGF

 The superimposed wood cuts on the top can be custom laminated with photographs or used as a casing for keepsakes.
 These customizable CNC machined boards can also be made to display a custom engraved symbol significant to the family (religious or otherwise).
 Since the greater part of the casket is standard, with only the custom-made overlay plates varying from one to the next, OGF's catalog can offer a modular, individualized casket design while maintaining a low price point.

 Another other major intervention on the casket is the inversion of the proportions of the lid and base.
-This is to break the perception of an inelegant box-like form.
+This is to break the perception of a grotesque case-like form.
 Instead, the base is used as a small altar in the event of an open-casket ceremony and, a bezel in the base gives it a sense weightlessness.

 Later in the ceremony, the lid is to be placed on top, borrowing semantically from how a glass dome might protect a flower.